bgd-point/daily-dhamma-admin/readme.md

 7. rename your generated authentication file into `google-service-account.json` and then copy your json file into `storage` folder

 your initial setup is complete.

+## Feedback
+Please submit an issue for your feedback